jiggy-ai/hn_summary/README.md

-**HN Summary** is a simple bot which sumarizes top stories on Hacker News (https://news.ycombinator.com) using a large language model (currently OpenAI text-davinci-002) and sends the summaries to the hn_summary channel on Telegram.
+**HN Summary** is a simple bot which sumarizes top stories on Hacker News (https://news.ycombinator.com) using a large language model (currently OpenAI GPT-3 text-davinci-002) and sends the summaries to the hn_summary channel on Telegram.

+The purpose of this project is to build intuition on the capabilities of current generation large language models while making a broader swath of Hacker News content accessible.

 Join the HN Summary channel on Telegram to see the bot in action and enjoy the story summaries.

 https://t.me/hn_summary

 ## Limitations

+Large language models such as GPT-3 are prone to hallucinations and sometimes make things up while writing in a very authoritative tone.

 The code for extracting text from html is very basic and error prone.
 (PR's welcome.)
 In addition many sites (such as news sites) are either paywalled or make it difficult to extract text.